 Jason Cannon, School of Health Sciences

-We focus on encouraging sustainable and thriving organizations and communities, locally and globally.
+We focus on encouraging sustainable and thriving communities and organizations, locally and globally.
 We seek to reduce health and wealth disparities, support the development of diverse and inclusive communities, and ensure the long-term health of the environment.
 We foster hospitality, inclusion and resilience among all individuals and communities from all backgrounds by, for example:

 • Establishing methods to reduce social biases, food insecurity, systemic inequalities and health disparities and their consequences.